f4exb/sdrangel/plugins/samplesink/usrpoutput/readme.md

 <h3>2A: Sample rate</h3>

-This is the sample rate at which IQ samples are transfered from SDRangel to the device, in kS/s (k) or MS/s (M).
+This is the sample rate at which IQ samples are transferred from SDRangel to the device, in kS/s (k) or MS/s (M).

 <h3>2B: Stream sample rate</h3>